 When you are friends with a person with an Adventurer personality type, you can expect to have a friend who is nonjudgmental and easy to get along with.
 Just be aware that they like their freedom and own space.

 Many ISFPs seek out careers in which they feel personally engaged and in which their work will make a real difference in the lives of others.
-They enjoy occupations that allow them to see the end of the results of their work in a tangible way.
+They enjoy occupations that let them see the end of the results of their work in a tangible way.

 ISFPs like to work independently whenever possible.
 But they do work well with other colleagues in workplaces that involve a cooperative approach to getting work done and especially like to work with other people who are courteous and respectful as they detest conflict.

 Finally, because they like to work independently, they often don’t seek out careers that involve managing other people and don’t like to spend their time telling other people what to do; this is because they like to be involved in the “doing” part of the work project.